protono/hello-algo/algos.md

 - Assuming that the number of nodes in a complete binary tree is $n$, the number of leaf nodes is $(n+1)/2$, where $/$ is a downward integer division.
 Thus the number of nodes to be heaped is $(n-1)/2$.
 - In the process of heaping from top to bottom, each node is at most heaped to the leaf node, so the maximum number of iterations is the height $log n$ of the binary tree.

-By multiplying the above two, the time complexity of the heap building process can be obtained as $O(log\,n)$. **However, this estimate is not accurate because we do not take into account the fact that the number of nodes at the bottom of a binary tree is much greater than that at the top**.
+By multiplying the above two, the time complexity of the heap building process can be obtained as $O(log\ n)$. **However, this estimate is not accurate because we do not take into account the fact that the number of nodes at the bottom of a binary tree is much greater than that at the top**.

 Let's do a more accurate calculation next.
 In order to reduce the difficulty of calculation, it is assumed that a "perfect binary tree" with $n$ nodes and height $h$ is given, and this assumption will not affect the correctness of the calculation results.

 ![Fig. 完美二叉树的各层节点数量](./pictures/8.2.3.png)

 As shown in the previous picture, the maximum number of iterations of a node "top-to-bottom heaping" is equal to the distance from the node to the leaf node, which is exactly the "node height".
 Therefore, we can sum the "number of nodes $\times$ node height" of each layer to get **the sum of the heaping iterations of all nodes**.

 $$T(h)=2^0h+2^1(h-1)+2^2(h-2)+...+2^{(h-1)}\times1$$

 To simplify the above formula, we need to rely on the knowledge of sequence from middle school.
 First multiply $T(h)$ by $2$ to get:

 $$2T(h)=2^1h+2^2(h-1)+2^3(h-2)+...+ 2^h\times1$$

 Subtract the above equation $T(h)$ from the next equation $2T(h)$, and get:

 $$2T(h)-T(h)=T(h)=-2^0h+2^1+2^2+...+2^{(h-1)}+2^h$$

 Observing the above formula, it is found that $T(h)$ is a geometric sequence, and the summation formula can be directly used to obtain the time complexity as:

 $$\begin{align*}
 T(h)&=2\frac{1-2^h}{1-2}-h\\
 &=2^{(h+1)}-h-2\\
 &=O(2^h)
 \end{align*}$$

 Furthermore, the number of nodes of a perfect binary tree with height $h$ is $n=2^{h+1}-1$, and the easy complexity is $O(2^h)=O(n)$.
 The above calculation shows that **the time complexity of inputting a list and building a heap is $O(n)$, which is very efficient**.

 ### 8.3 Top-K problems